AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/first_app.md

 As indicated in the message, when you are done, you can press `CTRL+C` to terminate the local development environment.

 To have the application run completely locally, so the actions run on a locally deployed standalone version of OpenWhisk instead of on Adobe I/O Runtime, use `aio app run --local`.
-Some additional dependencies are required if you have not installed them already; see  `Optional tools` section in  [Setting up](set_up.md#optional-tool) to set them up manually.
+Some additional dependencies are required if you have not installed them already; see  [Optional tool](set_up.md#optional-tool) section in [Set Up Access, Environment, and Tools](set_up.md) to set them up manually.

 Usually, we recommend running your applications with deployed Adobe I/O Runtime actions, since your application should run on Adobe I/O Runtimein production.
 However, if you need to build complex actions or sequencing, the `--local` flag is helpful to debug the application locally.
 Please see the "Debugging the Application"" section below for more information.